phipsonlab/SuperCellCyto/README.md

 ## Vignettes and Function Documentation

+Vignettes and function documentations are available on our website: https://phipsonlab.github.io/SuperCellCyto/.

 To understand how SuperCellCyto can be integrated into your workflow, head over to the Articles page.
 Click on the dropdown arrow of the `Articles` link in the navbar at the top of the website.
 Our vignettes provide step-by-step guides, practical examples, and use-case scenarios that demonstrate the package's application in various research contexts.